Safety Policies and Airport Procedures

 - The parent/legal guardian of the UM must complete the UM form before check-in at our station.

-- Each UM must be escorted by a parent/legal guardian through boarding and upon exiting.
+- Each UM may be escorted by a parent/legal guardian through boarding and upon exiting.

 - Each UM must be at the proper maturity level to conduct themselves respectfully on the aircraft with limited supervision by our crew.